-This course is not part of an APAC accredited sequence.
 This course provides a brief overview of the key areas of Applied Psychology for students with no prior background in the discipline.
 The course is divided into 3 modules:

 1) Understanding relationships and predicting behavior - where we look at methods used in Psychology to study and measure variables that influence our attitudes and behaviors;

 2) Using Psychological tests - where we examine how tests and surveys are used, how they are interpreted and what makes a good Psychological Instrument; and

 3) Applications of Psychology - where we learn report writing and look at methods of evaluating the effectiveness of programs.